 Stakeholder involvement is also essential for building consensus about proposals and addressing objections or concerns in advance.
 From this point of view any local politicians, local community groups and organisations that are likely to support the idea of community owned land and buildings are essential to the process, particularly as asset projects often take a long time to implement.

-Whatever the initial trigger and whether a project is being promoted by an interested group of individuals or an existing organisation(s); to be successful the project and the project champion will need stakeholders to support it because involving stakeholders helps to:
+Whatever the initial trigger and whether a project is being promoted by an interested group of individuals or an existing organisation(s), to be successful the project will need stakeholders to support it because involving stakeholders helps to:

 Create value and wealth - value is not just about money, it is also about building relationships and reputations that can create fruitful collaborations about money.